Discover the Stunning Chee Dale Stepping Stones Walk in the Peak District

 You can take a bus from Buxton to Millers Dale car park, using line no 65 or 65a (in school holidays).

-A short walk to the Chee Dale Stepping Stones
+A shorter alternative: Out-and-back route to the Chee Dale Stepping Stones

-Park at the Wye Dale car park, which is opposite Topley Pike Aggregate Quarry entrance on the A6.
-From here, take a 10-minute walk to Blackwell Mill Cycle Hire, then walk directly to the stones from here (using directions above).
-You can then return the same way, rather than doing a circular walk.
+Start by parking at the Wye Dale car park, located opposite the entrance to Topley Pike Aggregate Quarry on the A6.
+From here, it’s just a 10-minute walk to Blackwell Mill Cycle Hire, where you can join the main trail to the stepping stones (following the directions above).

 We'd love to hear from you!